SacBase/SDL/README.md

 ------------------

 You'll need to have installed `sac2c` and have a copy of the Stdlib installed as well.
-You'll also need to have `SDL` C-library and most likely operational `pthreads`.
+You'll also need to have `SDL` version 1 C-library and most likely operational `pthreads`.
+NB.
+The SDL version 2 library is not, at present, supported.

 ```sh
 $ cd SDL